i won’t lie,

 note here that the root of apostasy is our hearts

-of thorns and thistles for”falling away”
+the analogy of thorns and thistles for”falling away”

 exposes how our hearts